List of renminbi exchange rates: Background

-After taking control of economic policy in 1978, Deng Xiaoping opened up China to foreign trade and investment, permitting a large influx of foreign capital and sparking rapid economic growth.
+After taking power in 1978, Deng Xiaoping started the reform and opening up and opened China to foreign trade and investment, permitting a large influx of foreign capital and sparking rapid economic growth.
 In 2010, China's annual level of inward foreign direct investment (FDI) reached a record US$106 billion.
 As of 2013, China is the world's second-largest economy, with an estimated nominal gross domestic product (GDP) of US$8.25 trillion and a total international trade value of US$3.64 trillion.
 Since the mid-1990s, the official CNY exchange rate has been adopted by numerous international financial and governmental organizations, such as the International Monetary Fund (IMF), the World Bank and the United Nations (UN).
 The perceived undervaluing of the CNY by the Chinese government has led to tensions between China and other major economies.
 In August 2019, US President Donald Trump designated China a currency manipulator, a designation not supported by the IMF.